iamyaash/fedora/content/posts/flock-2025/day4.md

 I don't how to order, and the machine is not not working either so Akashdeep helped with that (_honestly without Akashdeep, my trip to Prague would have been a disaster_).
 I waited in the queue and got my food and sat at my table.

 So I was sitting with Greg Sutcliffe, and we started talking and eventually I got to learn that he play [Oxygen Not Included](https://en.wikipedia.org/wiki/Oxygen_Not_Included) (ONI).
 I also play ONI, but it felt a little too hard for me and I was also busy with other works and I can't find time to play that game.
-After talking with Greg for a while, I got to know that play ONI is actually a good thing in order to learn automation and I can actually related with that.
+After talking with Greg for a while, I got to know that playing ONI is actually a good thing in order to learn automation and I can actually related with that(_with Linux server experiments & automation_).
 So we started talking more about the games we play on the way to the [Narodni Museum](https://en.wikipedia.org/wiki/National_Museum_(Prague)).

 Eventually we reached the tram station near the museum and we started walking to the museum.
 Then we got inside, got our ticket/pass and I took the guide books (mistakenly took the Czech language book) for me and Akashdeep as well.